Cincinesh/tue/docs/functions/pose2d/rotation.md

 ```

 Returns a copy of this [`pose2d`](../../headers/pose2d.md)'s `rotation`
-(represented by a scalar of counter-clockwise radians).
+component (represented by a scalar of counter-clockwise radians).

 License
 -------